IBM/monitoring_ui/README.md

 * [**Watson IoT Platform**](https://console.bluemix.net/catalog/services/internet-of-things-platform)

 ### 3. Upload / Instantiate Chaincode
-The smart contracts, commonly referred to as "Chaincode", can be used to execute business logic and handle
+The smart contracts, commonly referred to as "Chaincode", can be used to execute business logic and validate incoming requests

-In this context, the contracts are used to implement CRUD operations for tracking device data on the IBM Blockchain ledger.
+In this context, the contracts are used to implement CRUD operations for tracking assets on the IBM Blockchain ledger.

 To begin the process of uploading the smart contracts, we can start by opening the Bluemix UI, selecting your provisioned Blockchain service, and accessing the blockchain network monitor by clicking "Enter Monitor"
 <p align="center">